Award Closeout Policy for Sponsored Programs

 Transfer of Sponsored Research to Another Institution

-- The PI notifies the OSP Projects Officer of the intent to transfer the award.
+- The PI notifies the Office of Sponsored Projects (OSP) Projects Officer of the intent to transfer the award.

 - SPA, with the PI and department, estimates any unliquidated expenditures and future unobligated balance up to the proposed termination date and provides to OSP and the sponsor as appropriate.